nzbenji/food-mood/README.md

 The question that this app allows users to ask themselves is "How does food truly make me feel?"

 That bitter gourd may be fantastic for your blood sugar levels, but not worth the misery of eating it.

-That fried chicken may make have you head over heels as you're eating it, but leaves you feeling bloated and tired an hour later.
+That fried chicken may make have you head over heels as you're eating it, but leaves you feeling bloated and lazy an hour later.

 The objective of this app is to allow users to navigate their relationship with food away from calories, diets and food fads.
 The aim is to enhance a user's own ability to eat intuitively, according to what makes them feel good not only physically, but emotionally.
 Because food should be medicine... not only for the body but also for the soul.